PacoMuroBora/adapt-map-koeln/README.md

 Dynamic questionnaire system that:

 - Fetches current questionnaire from Payload CMS
-- Validates exactly 10 active questions exist
+- Validates at least one active question exists
 - Renders one question per screen
 - Supports all question types with validation
 - Stores answers as JSON keyed by question key